Skip to content

 What causes P0507?

 Step 1: Listen for vacuum leaks.
-With the engine warm and idling, listen for hissing sounds around the intake manifold, vacuum hoses, and PCV system.
-A can of carb cleaner sprayed carefully around suspected leak points will cause a momentary RPM change if a leak is present (engine speed rises or dips briefly when the cleaner is drawn in).
+With the engine warm and idling, listen for hissing sounds around the intake manifold area, along vacuum hoses, and at the PCV system.
+A can of carb cleaner sprayed carefully around suspected leak points will cause a momentary RPM change if a leak is present: engine speed rises or dips briefly when the cleaner gets drawn in.
 Step 2: Check live data.
-Monitor idle RPM, coolant temperature, throttle position, and fuel trims.
-High positive fuel trims (+10% or more) at idle suggest a vacuum leak.
+Monitor idle RPM, coolant temperature, throttle position, and fuel trims using a live data stream.
+High positive fuel trims (+10% or more) at idle suggest a vacuum leak - the same lean signature that sets P0171.
 Coolant temperature should read 80-100 degrees when warm.
 Throttle position should read 0-2% at idle.
 Step 3: Clean the throttle body.
 Remove the intake boot, spray throttle body cleaner onto the blade and bore, and wipe clean with a rag.
+The process is similar to cleaning the MAF sensor - gentle solvent, no abrasives.
 Do not force the blade open on drive-by-wire systems.
 Reassemble and perform an idle relearn if required by your vehicle (some need a specific key-on sequence or scan tool command).
+Our full throttle body cleaning walkthrough covers the relearn step in detail.
 Step 4: Inspect the IAC valve (if equipped).
 Remove, clean with carb cleaner, and check for free movement.
 Replace if the plunger is stuck.

 RepairParts CostLabour CostTotal EstimateDIY Difficulty